 john day dam

 Monitoring.
 Avian monitoring is done throughout the year at JDA.
 During the adult and juvenile fish passage seasons inspections are made twice daily.
 These numbers for the week are included in the weekly status report to the region, along with a brief assessment of the effectiveness of the avian deterrent program.
 During the winter months bird numbers are collected once daily due to only one inspection needed during the maintenance season.
 An annual summary will be provided in the fish facility annual report.
 The most commonly observed birds at JDA are gulls, cormorants, grebes, and American white pelicans.
 Their presence and distribution differ from each other throughout the season.
 Their foraging and non-foraging numbers along with Caspian terns will be monitored.
 There are 3 powerhouse tailrace zones and 3 spillway tailrace zones along with a forebay zone for both the powerhouse and spillway.
-Birds are counted in each of these zones during the fisheries inspections at 0800 and 1600.
+Birds are counted in each of these zones during the fisheries inspections.

 Action Plan.
 Measures for avian deterrence at JDA are listed below.
 With the current configuration of the avian abatement array and boat hazing, JDA project fisheries believes this is sufficient for deterring gulls, the primary predator at JDA, from feeding in the tailrace.